KrashKart/aoc-2023/README.md

 Hello, welcome to my AOC 2023 repo, where I post my solutions, problem data and test cases.
 I decided to challenge myself to complete the daily tasks to improve my coding skills and programmatic thinking.

 # What is AOC?
-For those unfamiliar, AOC an Advent of Code, where in the style of an advent calendar, code challenges are released everyday at 1pm Singapore Time (midnight EST or UTC-5).
+For those unfamiliar, AOC is the Advent of Code, where in the style of an advent calendar, code challenges are released everyday at 1pm Singapore Time (midnight EST or UTC-5).
 A problem description and problem data (in the form of text) will be given, and the solution must be entered below the problem description.

 There are 2 tiers of problems per day, Part 1 and Part 2, which is a harder extension of Part 1 and unlocks only after completion of Part 1.
 Any wrong answer will come with a 1 minute wait time (which increases after a certain amount of wrong answers) before an answer can be submitted, along with a hint whether the answer is too high or low.